Google Drive and Tray

 Integrations

-Integrations with Tray and Google Drive
+Integrations with Google Drive and Tray

 Tray connects Google Drive with your collaboration tools, document systems, and business apps.
 Integrations keep file metadata, permissions, and version history aligned across every handoff so teams work from the same source of truth.
 The connections you define here power the automations above and the agents your teams use.